Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/4_MessageBrokers/Kafka.md

 # Real world usages of Kafka

 ## As an events/message broker in [Event-Driven Architecture](../0_SystemGlossaries/EventDrivenArchitecture.md)
-- Use Kafka when your application has a High throughput (`1 million messages/sec`), i.e. application has to process a large volume of messages, event driven services etc.
+- Use Kafka when your application has a High Throughput ( around `1 million messages/sec`), i.e. application has to process a large volume of messages, event driven services etc.

 ## To monitor metrics, logs of the IT infrastructure
 - Various systems in the IT infrastructure can push events/messages/logs in the Kafka.
 And logstash ( in ELK ) can act as a consumer to the Kafka.